mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 network as the target server.

-This document assume that the proxy server is connected via QUIC and discusses currently discovery mechanisms based on DNS and Provisioning Domains (PvD).
+This document assume that the proxy server is connected via QUIC and discusses potential discovery mechanisms for such a QUIC-based proxy.

 --- middle